 What are you actually posting on social media?
 Is it all business and serious?
 Is it all about having a good time while out on the town?
 Neither of these are a good idea.
 The former can put people off as it’s not very engaging to get bombarded with posts that are constantly about business.

 On the flip side, it’s damaging to your brand to show you or your staff hitting the town (and perhaps the pavement) on a big night out.
 Having a good balance between sharing your expertise, highlighting your clients, showcasing your work and introducing your team or the fun things you might get up to is a strategy that will educate, engage and entertain your followers and create a brand culture that is far more engaging and memorable.

 4. Not focusing on the brand experience

 Point 4 leads straight off from point 3.
-Creating a brand experience is essential in this cluttered world that we live in where we are bombarded with data everyday.
+Creating a brand experience is essential in this cluttered world that we live in where we are bombarded with data every day.
 Why do you think cat and dog videos are so popular?
-It’s because the allow us a moment to relax, be entertained and have a chuckle.
-Include in your plan and opportunity to create a brand experience for their client – something that they will remember, or even better, pass onto their friends.
+It’s because they allow us a moment to relax, be entertained and have a chuckle.
+Include in your plan an opportunity to create a brand experience for their client – something that they will remember, or even better, pass onto their friends.
 Sometimes it could be something little.